outrunnl/dbcollect/README.md

 ## Description

-_dbcollect_ is a metadata collection tool for Oracle databases.
+_dbcollect_ is a metadata collection tool for Oracle databases, providing workload and config data from database hosts for:

+* Dell LiveOptics
+* Dell's internal Splunk-based Workload Analyzer for Oracle (used by Oracle specialists at Dell)
+* The advanced DB workload analyzer tool I have developed (more info TBD)

 It is written in Python, and collects various OS configuration files and the output of some system commands, as well as AWR or Statspack reports for each